 Field advance turn time is seven business days from the day we receive your request.

 **Soon to come** Field advance requests and expenditures will be online.

 Remember to complete 1099 reporting for research subject payments made through a field advance by January 3rd. http://f2.washington.edu/fm/ps/how-to-pay/research-subjects/department-responsibilities

 Field Advances are subject to all Federal, State, University, and budget purchasing rules and guidelines.

-Field Advances are intended to be used after all other procurement methods have been appropriately utilized and/or ruled out as a non feasible purchasing option.
-Below is the current preferred purchasing process hierarchy:
+Field Advances are to be used after all other procurement methods or travel options have been ruled out as an option.
+Below is the current purchasing process hierarchy: